3.4 Genetics, Epigenetics, Endocrine Systems, and Health Behavior

 Test Your Knowledge

-A client has fatigue, low mood, concentration problems, weight change, and feeling cold.
+A client presents with fatigue, low mood, concentration problems, weight gain, and cold intolerance.
 What is the best clinical reasoning step?

 A